-We know that knowledge does in fact obtain in the real world because its denial refutes itself.
+We know that knowledge does in fact obtain in the real world because the denial of this claim refutes itself.
 Some today falsely pretend that we do not know, when in fact the only proper question is how do we do the knowing that we so often do?
-We do not properly question the fact of epistemology, but only the proper interpretation of it.
+We do not properly question the fact of knowledge, but only its right interpretation and management.

-Nihilism, a philosophy that takes it name from the word for “nothing,” represents not actually any one philosophy, but amounts to a convoluted package of mutally incompatible affirmations, now here or now there, which pretends at the end that all devolves into a morass of arbitrary assessments.
-This amounts to the denial of knowledge en toto.
-Nihilism is, of course, its own refutation.
+Nihilism, a philosophy that takes it name from the word for “nothing,” represents not actually any one philosophy, but what amounts to a convoluted package of mutally incompatible affirmations.
 The pretense it maintains seems profound when the nihilist constantly asks the question “How do you know ….”.
 Here are a few facts worth noting about nihilism that you should know and never tire of repeating for the “memory-challenged” nihilist.

 1. “You cannot prove (or know) that ….”
 [The Nihilists challenge this but cannot know it].
 So they instead put it in question form:

 “How do you know that…?) .
 This question could mean “How did you learn that “such and such” is true?” or else “How do you justify the claim that “such and such” is true, or “What method of gaining knowledge might I use to learn that X is true?” etc. The typical point is to try to show you that you cannot prove what you believe.
 But the nihilist implicitly assumes all kinds of things throughout his painful and arbitrary interrogation, and he takes his own arbitrariness (falsely) to prove yours.